This post may contain affiliate links. For more information, please read the full disclosure policy here.

 For those unaware of who Blinky Bill is, he was the main koala cartoon character in this awesome Aussie show when I was a kid.
 Spotting koalas is seriously my favourite thing to do when going home.
 They are just the cutest, if you ignore their claws.
 On this quest we actually spotted 7, which may be our best spy session ever!

-Taking the Rocky Road to Radical Bay
+Take the rocky road to Radical Bay

 Radical Bay is a beautiful, secluded part of the island.
 But the road to get there is absolutely full of holes, so it is a rocky mission.
 Fortunately, the view is totally worth it.
 You can also walk down the road, or there are walking tracks from Radical to Horseshoe Bay too.